 Jacob finally faces his brother.
-After putting his servants in front, Leah and her children, Rachel and Joseph safely hidden in the back, he goes in front of them all to face Esau.
+After putting his servants in front, then Leah and her children, and finally Rachel and Joseph, safely hidden in the back, Jacob goes to face Esau.

 I’m sure it was very clear to Leah and Simeon and the other brothers that Jacob cared most about Rachel and Joseph, putting them in the back to make sure they stayed safe.
 He’s helping create the jealousy and anger that will end up causing Joseph to be sold into slavery.
 The thing he’s trying to prevent, Joseph’s death, will be the thing he creates by trying to rely on his plan of salvation, hiding Joseph in the back.
-In time, Joseph’s brothers will sell him and Jacob will spend the next two decades thinking he’s dead.
+Joseph doesn’t die, but in time, Joseph’s jealous brothers will sell him, and Jacob will spend decades thinking Joseph is dead.

 We each have to make God our God.
 When we are young, we have the god of our parents.
-Maybe that’s the one true God, maybe it’s a god they created in their image of their choosing.
-Either way, at some point we each have to make a choice whom we will serve.
+Maybe that’s the one true God; maybe it’s a god they created in the image of their choosing.
+Either way, at some point, we each have to make the choice, whom will we serve?
 We don’t need to know everything about God, but we need to choose Him, the real Him that we’ll spend the rest of our lives and eternity getting to know.
 We need to choose Him over ourselves.

 The world we live in today says you can be your own god.
 You can control your own destiny.
 You can get what you want if you want it bad enough.
 You can achieve what you want if you work hard enough.
-You can even heal yourself by eating the right things.
+You can even heal yourself by eating and doing the right things.
 You can give yourself peace by thinking the right way.
-You can be wealthy by speaking the right things.
+You can be wealthy by speaking the right things and believing the right things.
 It is all trying to tell you that you can be your own god.

-Give your life to God, give up acting as your own god, give up following the God of your parents, and make Him your God.
+Give your life to God, give up acting as your own god, Make the one, true God, the God of the Bible, your God.
 He is good.
 He is holy.
 He is love.
 He loves you.
 He sent Jesus to die for you.
 Ask Him to clean you from your sin and to change your mind to think rightly about Him and yourself.
 Ask Him to take your life and make it His own by His Spirit.
 Choose to learn and obey His word.